Unemployment Compensation Module

 You will receive unemployment compensation benefits unless any of the following applies to you:

-You were laid off for misconduct in connection with your work
+You were laid off for misconduct just cause in connection with work

-You quit your job without just cause or were discharged for just cause in connection with your work
+You voluntarily quit your job without just cause in connection with your work

-Your unemployment resulted from your having been sent to jail
+Your unemployment resulted from your having been sent to jail; or

 You became unemployed due to your having committed “substantive theft,” fraud, or deceitful acts in connection with any base period work

-If you do not fall into one of the six categories listed above, you are “not disqualified” from getting unemployment compensation benefits.
+If your circumstances do not fall into one of the six categories listed above, you are “not disqualified” from getting unemployment compensation benefits.

 Prospective clients will call my office and want to sue their former employers for wrongful discharge or wrongful termination based on the letter they receive from state officials confirming the approval of their application for benefits because they were not “discharged for just cause” in connection with their work.
 Prospective clients routinely misinterpret this phrase to mean that a state agency has found that they were terminated “without just cause” and a claim for wrongful discharge or wrongful termination should be an easy one to bring and win.

-If you receive a letter approving your claim for unemployment compensation benefits, please recognize that the language used by the agency in writing the letter is lifted directly from the statute that establishes the grounds for disqualification.
-If you are “not disqualified,” you receive benefits.
-So, finding that you were not “discharged for just cause” simply means that you will not be disqualified from receiving such benefits.
+If you receive a letter approving your claim for unemployment compensation benefits, please recognize that the language used by the agency in writing the letter is lifted directly from the statute that establishes the grounds for disqualification respecting your eligibility to receive unemployment compensation benefits.
+If the agency finds that you are “not disqualified,” this simply means that you are eligible to receive benefits.
+So, finding that you were not “discharged for just cause” does not mean that the State of Ohio has found that you were wrongfully discharged or terminated at those concepts apply more generally under Ohio law.

 Any party who disagrees with the administrative decision allowing or disallowing a claim for unemployment benefits has the right to take a series of appeals from that decision.
 An employee rights lawyer can help you with the evidentiary hearing that will be conducted on your appeal.